Kids Health First HR Portal

 While today’s workers see both the possibilities and risks of job or career changes, many are choosing to explore new opportunities and leave their current employers.
 To learn more about how employers can help retain employees, click here to read this article.

-For answers to the latest human resources questions, click here.
+For answers to the following topics, click here.

 Here is a useful tool from the Department of Labor for creating job descriptions for the practice staff.